 Behold one of three Pixar movies on this list!
 I still remember how excited I was to see this movie when I was thirteen.
 Its commercial in Finding Nemo (2003) looked SOOOO interesting.
 I believe I was in a superhero phase because I like watching shows like Teen Titans (2003-2006), Batman: The Animated Series (1992), and Gargoyles (1994-1997).

-No matter how many times I watch this movie I laugh historically and marvel at its intricate storytelling.
-It expires familial bonds, what it means to have a purpose, trudging through a miserable job, and how we view heroes in general.
+No matter how many times I watch this movie I laugh hysterically and marvel at its intricate storytelling.
+It explores familial bonds, what it means to have a purpose, trudging through a miserable job, and how we view heroes in general.